 Certified Radiology X-Ray Technician Salary

-A Certified Radiology X-Ray Technician earns an average wage of $20.44 per hour.
-Most people with this job move on to other positions after 20 years in this career.
+A Certified Radiology X-Ray Technician earns an average wage of $20.70 per hour.

 |Total Pay (|